-Osinbajo receives new ECOWAS chairman in Aso Rock - Nigeria Today
+Osinbajo receives new ECOWAS chairman in Aso rock - Nigeria Today

-Acting President, Yemi Osinbajo, on Wednesday, received the Togolese President and newly elected Chairman of ECOWAS, Mr. Faure Gnassingbe at the Presidential Villa, assuring him of Nigeria’s support to him and the regional body.
-“Nigeria will support you in every way and we are very happy with your election,” Prof. Osinbajo told the visiting leader. […]
+Acting President Yemi Osinbajo, SAN, received the Togolese President and newly elected Chairman of ECOWAS, Mr. Faure Gnassingbe at the Presidential Villa today, assuring him of Nigeria’s support to him and the regional body.
+“Nigeria will support you in every way and we are very happy with your election,” Prof.

 Do you something awesome to share with the world?
 Click here to share